 How do serious games work?

-In short, a serious game:
+In summary, a serious game:

 Serious game, gamification and game-based learning: differences